JagadeeshBathula/LTspice/CMOS NAND/README.md

 Mail : jagadeeshbattula0@gmail.com

+## LICENSE

+THis project is verified under MIT LICENSE

 ✅ Conclusion
 This project demonstrates how to build and verify a basic CMOS NAND gate in LTspice using fundamental CMOS principles.
 It serves as a foundational example for understanding digital logic gates in analog simulation tools.